wombleton/gitlaw-nz/acts/I/International Crimes and International Criminal Court Act 2000.md

 *   3\.
 The provisions of article 121, paragraphs 3 to 7, shall apply to the adoption and entry into force of any amendment to the Statute considered at a Review Conference.

-### Article 124 Transitional Provision
+### Article 124---Transitional Provision

 Notwithstanding article 12, paragraphs 1 and 2, a State, on becoming a party to this Statute, may declare that, for a period of seven years after the entry into force of this Statute for the State concerned, it does not accept the jurisdiction of the Court with respect to the category of crimes referred to in article 8 when a crime is alleged to have been committed by its nationals or on its territory.
 A declaration under this article may be withdrawn at any time.
 The provisions of this article shall be reviewed at the Review Conference convened in accordance with article 123, paragraph 1\.

-### Article 125 Signature, ratification, acceptance, approval or accession
+### Article 125---Signature, ratification, acceptance, approval or accession

 *   1\.
 This Statute shall be open for signature by all States in Rome, at the headquarters of the Food and Agriculture Organization of the United Nations, on 17 July 1998\.
 Thereafter, it shall remain open for signature in Rome at the Ministry of Foreign Affairs of Italy until 17 October 1998\.
 After that date, the Statute shall remain open for signature in New York, at United Nations Headquarters, until 31 December 2000\.